otaviogaiao/react-native-signature-capture/README.md

 ### Properties

-+ **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
+- **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
 Default is false.
 Warning: Image file will be visible in gallery or any other image browsing app

-+ **showBorder** : If this props is made to false, it will hide the dashed border (the border is shown on iOS only).
+- **showBorder** : If this props is made to false, it will hide the dashed border (the border is shown on iOS only).

-+ **showNativeButtons** : If this props is made to true, it will display the native buttons "Save" and "Reset".
+- **showNativeButtons** : If this props is made to true, it will display the native buttons "Save" and "Reset".

-+ **showTitleLabel** : If this props is made to true, it will display the "x_ _ _ _ _ _ _ _ _ _ _" placeholder indicating where to sign.
+- **showTitleLabel** : If this props is made to true, it will display the "x\_ \_ \_ \_ \_ \_ \_ \_ \_ \_ \_" placeholder indicating where to sign.

-+ **viewMode** : "portrait" or "landscape" change the screen orientation based on boolean value
+- **viewMode** : "portrait" or "landscape" change the screen orientation based on boolean value

-+ **maxSize**  : sets the max size of the image maintains aspect ratio, default is 500
+- **maxSize** : sets the max size of the image maintains aspect ratio, default is 500

+- **mirrorImage**: boolean indicating if image should be mirrored.
+Default: false

 ### Methods

-+ **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback
+- **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback

-+ **resetImage()** : when called it will clear the image on the canvas
+- **resetImage()** : when called it will clear the image on the canvas

 ### Callback Props

-+ **onSaveEvent** : Triggered when saveImage() is called, which return Base64 Encoded String and image file path.
+- **onSaveEvent** : Triggered when saveImage() is called, which return Base64 Encoded String and image file path.

-+ **onDragEvent** : Triggered when user marks his signature on the canvas.
+- **onDragEvent** : Triggered when user marks his signature on the canvas.
 This will not be called when the user does not perform any action on canvas.

 ### Example